leigh-hackspace/website-hugo/content/visit.md

 ### Car Parking

 The mill has a large gravel public car-park, and additional overflow areas.
 Parking is free but may become busy during popular times.
 The car park is open from 8am until 10pm, if you are visiting outside of these hours then its recommended you park elsewhere.
+Please, **do not park on Park Lane**, as this is residents only parking.

 ## Travelling by bike